Caroline Lucas: Early political career

 After being "utterly inspired" by Jonathon Porritt's book Seeing Green, Lucas joined the Green Party in 1986.
 She noticed that the Green Party office was in Clapham, where she was living at the time, so thought: "Right!
-I'm going there now, I'm just going to dedicate the rest of my life to this party'."
+I'm going there now, I'm just going to dedicate the rest of my life to this party".
 Soon afterwards she became the party's National Press Officer (1987–1989) and Co-Chair (1989–1990).

 When the Green Party became three separate parties in 1990 for the constituent parts of the United Kingdom, she joined the Green Party of England and Wales.
 Lucas served as their General Election Speaker from 1991 (for the following year's general election) and a Regional Council Member from 1997.

 Lucas's first success in an election came when she gained the Green Party's second council seat in the UK on Oxfordshire County Council, which she held between 1993 and 1997.

 European Parliament

 Lucas was first elected as a Member of the European Parliament for the South East England Region at the 1999 elections, the first year the election was by proportional representation.
-In that year the Green Party gained 7.4% of the vote (110,571 votes).
-In November 2001, she was convicted of a breach of the peace at the Faslane nuclear base in Scotland the previous February and fined £150 for her participation in a CND sit-down protest.
+In that year, the Green Party gained 7.4% of the vote (110,571 votes).
+In November 2001, she was convicted of a breach of the peace at the Faslane nuclear base in Scotland the previous February, and was fined £150 for her participation in a CND sit-down protest.
 Conducting her own defence at the trial, she pleaded not guilty.
 Lucas argued that she had a right under the Human Rights Act to peaceful protest following on from her firm anti-nuclear attitudes.
 Faslane is the base used for Britain's Trident nuclear programme.
 She was arrested for a protest at the same location in January 2007.
 "It still seems ironic that it is a non-violent demonstration that is judged to be a breach of the peace, rather than Britain's illegal and immoral possession of nuclear weapons", she wrote at the time.

 Lucas was re-elected in 2004, gaining 173,351 votes (8% share), and again in the 2009 election when the party's vote under the list system rose to 271,506, or 11.6%.
 In the European Parliament, she was a member of the Committee for Trade, Industry, Energy and Research; the Committee on the Environment, Public Health and Consumer Policy; the Committee on International Trade; and the Temporary Committee on Climate Change.
 She held the party's post of Female Principal Speaker from 2003 to 2006 and from 2007 to 2008.